 Peru is a popular tourism destination for Americans and travelers all over the world.
 Travelers are eager to trek the beloved Machu Picchu, dine on marvelous Peruvian cuisine, lounge on beautiful beaches, and enjoy their diverse culture.

 Peru, like many other countries, had its tourism industry destroyed by the pandemic.
 Now, this exciting country started inviting tourists back in 2021.

 Below are all the latest COVID-19 entry requirements for 2022 and all travelers need to know.

 Countries Permitted To Visit Peru

 Travelers from most countries in the Americas are permitted to enter Peru.
-However, entry from South Africa and Botswana is currently suspended.
+However, entry from South Africa is currently suspended.

 Travel Authorization To Visit Peru